Fill out individual tax forms

 How to Choose the Right Form

-If you are filing your annual federal taxes, the primary document you need is Form 1040, U.S. Individual Income Tax Return.
-This form is used to report your income and calculate your tax liability for the year.
-If you find yourself approaching the deadline and need more time to gather documents, file Form 4868, Application for Automatic Extension of Time To File, which provides a six-month extension (though it does not extend the time to pay any taxes owed).
+Most taxpayers will start with Form 1040, U.S. Individual Income Tax Return.
+This is the standard document used to report yearly income, claim deductions, and determine your final tax liability or refund.
+If you find yourself approaching the filing deadline and need more time to gather documents, file Form 4868, Application for Automatic Extension of Time To File.
+This grants a six-month extension to file your paperwork, though it does not extend the deadline for any tax payments due.

 Amending a Previously Filed Return

-- Arizona Taxpayers: If you need to authorize a CPA or attorney to handle your tax matters, use Arizona Form 285-I, Individual Income Tax Disclosure/Representation Authorization Form.
+- Arizona: If you need to authorize a CPA or representative to handle your state tax matters, use Arizona Form 285-I.

 Form Comparison